andock/andock/docs/configuration/letsencrypt.md

 letsencrypt_enable: true
 ```

-Andock creates an certificate for each vitual_host and stores them into .docksal/certs.
-Docksal loads all certificates in this folder.
+Andock creates a certificate for each vitual_host and stores them into .docksal/certs.

 ## Configuration options overview: